White House Chief Usher: Duties

 The chief usher is charged with "the effective operation of the White House Complex and Executive Residence...
 [The chief usher] develops and administers the budget for the operation, maintenance, and utilities and supervises the Executive Residence staff."
 The chief usher is responsible for creating the budget for the office of the Executive Residence, overseeing disbursements from the budget, the purchase of supplies, ensuring the physical safety and integrity of the White House's decorative arts and furnishings collections (including theft prevention), and the generation of hand-written (but not printed) White House items such as menus, placards, or invitations.

 The chief usher oversees the first family's private as well as public life, meeting the private needs of the family and working to ensure that public and private events do not conflict.
 Generally, the chief usher hosts a meeting with all White House offices early on every Monday morning to review the week's events and ensure that there are no problems.

 The chief usher's budgetary duties are extensive.
 The chief usher oversaw an Executive Residence budget of $16.4 million in 2001.
 Overtime is extensive: In 2001, 19 work-years of overtime were budgeted.
 The chief usher also works closely with the Office of the Social Secretary to ensure that expenditures are charged to the correct government agency.
 For example, costs for a state dinner must be charged to the United States Department of State, rather than the Executive Residence.
 The first family may host an event at the White House, but the event might actually be paid for by an external sponsor.

 Political events at the White House must be paid for by the sponsoring political party.
 The rules governing charges are extensive and onerous.
-After it learned that many government agencies and external sponsors had unpaid bills at the White House (some going back more than a decade), Congress enacted legislation in 1988 that requires sponsoring agencies or organizations to pay for charges in advance.
+In 1988, after Congress learned that many government agencies and external sponsors had unpaid bills at the White House, some going back more than a decade, Congress enacted legislation that requires sponsoring agencies or organizations to pay for charges in advance.
 Severe financial penalties are imposed if the sponsor fails to pay overages in a timely fashion.